 The cocktail bar and tasting room is open Friday, Saturday, and Sunday afternoons, and tours of the production area are available by request during those hours.

+A previous version of this article included Crystal Creek Distillery in Spicewood, which has since closed.
 With the exceptions of Witherspoon Distillery, Deep Eddy, Treaty Oak, and Revolution Spirits, I was the guest of the Texas distilleries.
 Opinions about the liquid gold they are hand-crafting are my own.

 Have you been to these or any other distilleries in Texas?
 What did you think?